Froth flotation: Collectors

 For many ores (e.g. those of Cu, Mo, W, Ni), the collectors are anionic sulfur ligands.
 Particularly popular for sulfide minerals are xanthate salts, including potassium amyl xanthate (PAX), potassium isobutyl xanthate (PIBX), potassium ethyl xanthate (KEX), sodium isobutyl xanthate (SIBX), sodium isopropyl xanthate (SIPX), sodium ethyl xanthate (SEX).
-Related collectors include related sulfur-based ligands: dithiophosphates, dithiocarbamates.
+Related collectors include sulfur-based ligands such as organodithiophosphates.
 Still other classes of collectors include the thiourea thiocarbanilide.
 Fatty acid carboxylates, alkyl sulfates, and alkyl sulfonates have also been used for oxide minerals.

 For some minerals (e.g., sylvinite for KCl), fatty amines are used as collectors.

 Frothers

-A variety of compounds are added to stabilize the foams.
-These additives include pine oil, various alcohols (methyl isobutyl carbinol (MIBC)), polyglycols, xylenol (cresylic acid).
+Additives are used to stabilize the foams.
+These include pine oil and various alcohols: methyl isobutyl carbinol (MIBC), polyglycols, xylenol (cresylic acid).

+Unstable foam would coalesce too quickly and particles would fall off their surface.
+On the other hand, too stable foam complicates transportation and dewatering of the concentrate formed.

 Depressants

 According to one vendor, depressants "increase the efficiency of the flotation process by selectively inhibiting the interaction of one mineral with the collector."
 Thus a typical pulverized ore sample consists of many components, of which only one or a few are targets for the collector.
-Depressants binding to these other components, lest the collector be wasted by doing so.
+Depressants bind to these other components, lest the collector be wasted by doing so.
 Depressants are selected for particular ores.
 Typical depressants are starch, polyphenols, lye, and lime.
-They are cheap, oxygen-rich typically.
+They are cheap, and oxygen-rich typically.